-Situated 4 km south of Sarytash Bay, the 10th-century Shakpak-Ata is one of Mangystau’s most interesting historical-religious sites.
-Tauchik, a small village, is the nearest settlement and 45 km southeast.
+Tucked away inland of Sarytash Bay is the 10th-century Shakpak Ata, one of Mangystau’s most well-known historical-religious sites.
+Tauchik, a small village, is the nearest settlement and 20km south-east.
 Hewn out of a cave on Mount Ungaza’s slopes, the underground mosque has three entrances and four chambers serving as prayer rooms.
 It’s free to enter and open from sunrise to sunset, but be sure to respect local practice and cover up your arms and legs.

 Inside Shakpak-Ata's cruciform chamber with a hole in the roof.